MARPOL Annex VI

 Similar concerns over levels of SOx emissions were evident in the US and Canada.
 Consequently, the IMO endorsed the setting up of a North American ECA (see Figure 2).
 In 2012, under a revised and considerably strengthened Annex VI to MARPOL, the North American ECA limit was, like its North European equivalent, set at 1%.4 At the same time, the global cap (outside of the two ECAs) was reduced from 4.5% to 3.5%.

 At the start of 2015, the maximum permitted caps on sulphur emissions in both the North American and North European ECAs was reduced from 1% to 0.1%.5 To demonstrate that these new rules were going to be rigorously enforced, there were reports as early as January 2, 2015 that samples of the exhaust fumes from vessels operating inside the US-administered waters of the North American ECA were being collected by the US Coastguard to check on compliance.
 However, outside the two ECAs, vessels could continue to legally burn fuels that emitted up to 3.5% sulphur.
 Under Annex VI to MARPOL, the IMO announced that, on January 1, 2020, the global cap on sulphur emissions will be reduced to 0.5% from the current 3.5%.

 It is not possible to achieve these low levels of sulphur emissions using traditional HSFO that has not been treated before the exhaust gases are released.
-At the time of the announcement of the regulatory changes, many in the industry doubted the 2020 timeline for SOx reductions would be adhered to, but, with no indication that this will be the case, ship operators are now faced with some stark choices if they are to remain compliant with Annex VI of the MARPOL convention.
+At the time of the announcement of the regulatory changes, many in the industry doubted the 2020 timeline for SOx reductions would be adhered to.
+January 2020 is now a reality; following a short grace period, compliance with the new sulphur cap of 0.5% will be mandatory.
+Ship operators and refiners are now faced with some stark choices if they are to remain compliant with Annex VI of the MARPOL convention.